Andres-T-E/Test-2/README.md

   Open 2

-  *to change the commit changes name*
+  *to change the "commit changes" name*

   Open 3

-    *to see the number of commits
+    *to see the number of commits*